Can Weight Loss Make You Taller? And Will Your Feet Shrink when you lose weight?

 3. Shoe Size Changes to Comfort Level

-A large study done on people undergoing substantial weight loss, such as those after bariatric surgery, found participants reported decreases in both foot width and length.
-It’s a clear sign that your reduction in weight can also affect the dimensions of your feet.
+A large study done on people undergoing substantial weight loss, such as those after bariatric surgery, found that participants reported decreases in both foot width and length.
+It’s a clear sign that it is true, feet shrink when you lose weight.

 (PS.
-What better excuse to upgrade to a brand-new pair of fabulous shoes?)
+What better excuse to upgrade to a brand-new pair of fabulous shoes?
+If your feet shrink when you lose weight, then new shoes are necessary, right?)

 Other Weight-Loss “Body Oddities”